GlobalGovernanceFrameworks/website/static/framework/tools/education/advocacy-playbook-en.md

 # Advocacy Playbook

-**Purpose**: Equips stakeholders with strategies, narratives, and materials to advocate for the adoption of the *Perfected Enhanced Educational Systems Implementation Framework* by engaging ministries, unions, community leaders, and global forums, as outlined in the framework’s political strategy ([Section 4.11](/framework/docs/implementation/education#04-implementation-strategies)).
+**Purpose**: Equips stakeholders with strategies, narratives, and materials to advocate for the adoption of the *Regenerative Educational Systems Implementation Framework* by engaging ministries, unions, community leaders, and global forums, as outlined in the framework’s political strategy ([Section 4.11](/framework/docs/implementation/education#04-implementation-strategies)).
 This playbook fosters buy-in, secures funding, and drives systemic change, aligning with SDG 17 (Partnerships for the Goals).

 **Usage**:
 - **Who**: Local champions, educators, youth councils, and NGOs advocating for framework pilots or scaled implementation.